 Memmo Príncipe Real – Local Transport

 - Walking: Walking in Lisbon is great fun, provided you have good footwear and do not mind hills and cobblestones.
 Note that the hotel is high on a hill and the streets north and east of it are steep.
 Plenty of big attractions are walkable and downhill: Praça do Comércio is an 18-minute walk (1 mile), Alfama is 17 minutes (0.7 mile), and the Elevador de Santa Justa is 14 minutes (0.7 mile).
-The nearest metro stations of Avenida (0.5 mile, 12-minute walk), Baixa-Chiado (0.7 mile, 13-minute walk), and Restauradores (0.5 mile, 11-minute walk) are close by.
+The nearest metro stations of Avenida (0.5 mile), Baixa-Chiado (0.7 mile), and Restauradores (0.5 mile) are close by.

 - Taxis, Uber: A taxi from Lisbon Portela Airport will take around 20 minutes (6 miles) and should cost around €16, plus a luggage charge.
 There is a risk of drivers seeking to cheat tourists on this route; to avoid this, buy a prepaid voucher from Ask Me Lisboa in Arrivals.
 Uber and other ride-sharing services are cheaper (starting at €10 from the airport), and more so in the city center.